InfOmics/PANPROVA/README.md

 * `[-loc-var-prob p]`: the probability of variating (substitute,insert,delete) a nucleotide in a variated gene.
 This parameter is optional, the default value is 0.01.
 Valid values are between 0 and 1.
 * `[-gene-dup-prob p]`: the probability of duplicating a vertically transmitted gene.
 This parameter is optional, the default value is 0.001.
 Valid values are between 0 and 1.
 * `[-gset-var-perc p]`: percentage of variation of the gene set, it includes the creation of new genes and the removal of inherited ones.
 This parameter is optional, the default value is 0.01.
 Valid values are between 0 and 1.
 * `[-gene-add-prob p]`: with respect to the gene set variation, the probability of adding a horizontal gene.
 This parameter is optional, the default value is 0.01.
-Valid values are between 0 and 1. the probability of removing a gene is set as p-1.
+Valid values are between 0 and 1.
+The probability of removing a gene is set as p-1.
 * `[--tran-stable table_number]`: translation table to be used for generating translations in GBFF files.
 The default value is 11.

 <br/>